-- 10-12 general education courses, of which four can fulfill the requirements of the double major. - All core courses specified for each major (a minimum of 32 courses).

-- All core requirements for each major must be satisfied in a manner approved by the Associate Dean, Curriculum and Policy - Courses that satisfy an elective requirement can be used to satisfy the program requirements for a double major.
+- 10 General Education courses, of which four can fulfill the requirements of the double major. - All core courses specified for each major (a minimum of thirty-two courses), with the following exception: A double major in Psychology and Sociology; 16 core courses in each discipline, including: - PSYC 2210 Statistical Methods for Psychology I or SLGY 3321 -Quantitative Methods - PSYC 2213 Research Methods I or SLGY 2232 Social Research Methods - PSYC 2211 Statistical Methods for Psychology II - SLGY 3323 Qualitative Research Methods or PSYC 4410 -Qualitative Research Methods for Psychology - Students who take PSYC 2210 and PSYC 2213 must take an additional two options in Sociology - Students who take SLGY 3321 and SLGY 3323 must take an additional two options in Psychology - All core requirements for each major must be satisfied in a manner approved by the Vice Dean, Curriculum, Policy, and Planning - Courses that satisfy an elective requirement can be used to satisfy the program requirements for a double major.